[HISTORY: Adopted by the Bellevue Board 9-25-2013 by Ord. No. O-2013-10 (§ 8.24 of the 1998 Code). Amendments noted where applicable.]

 Planting of replacement trees.
 When trees are removed for the widening of any established street, for death or illness of the tree or the abatement of a nuisance, replacement trees shall be planted if, in the opinion of the Village Forester, there is adequate land in the terrace or boulevard to reasonably support tree growth.
 The cost of replacing these trees will be at the expense of the Village.
 The number and location of each tree, species and size of stock are to be determined by the Village Forester.

 New subdivisions tree planting.
 The Village shall require street trees for all new subdivisions in the Village.
 A linear curb fee shall be charged per a developer agreement, collected and placed in an escrow account for trees.
 The fee shall be approved by resolution.
-After occupancy permits have been issued for approximately 70% of the houses in the development, trees shall be selected and planted in the terrace by the Village.
+After an occupancy permit has been issued and lawn established for any house in the development, trees shall be selected and planted in the terrace by the Village at the next most appropriate planting season.
 The number and location of each tree, species and size of stock are to be determined by the Village Forester.

 Neighborhood tree planting program.
 The Village of Bellevue shall provide a neighborhood tree planting program for residents who wish to have trees planted in the terrace area adjacent to their property.
 The planting program will be offered in the fall and runs concurrent with other fall plantings.
 The resident pays for the wholesale cost of the tree, including planting.